ONLY $150.00 AWAY FROM FREE SHIPPING!

 The first argument is that although soy contains all nine EAAs in sufficient quantities, it contains much less leucine which is important for muscle protein synthesis (the process that builds our muscles to be larger and stronger).

 The second argument is that soy contains phytoestrogens which “feminize” men by increasing estrogen levels and decreasing testosterone levels.
-While most of the evidence argues against this, it is worth looking at the studies that have shown otherwise.
+While the scientific evidence argues against this, it is worth looking at the studies that have shown otherwise.
 But first, let’s compare soy and whey when it comes to building muscle mass.

 Whey or Soy for Building Muscle?